 You get standard antivirus and anti-malware protection, along with browser tools like anti-phishing and, most importantly, content control.
 Combined with central management of up to 10 PCs, this means you can effectively lock down your kids' browsing options.

-Although AV-TEST hasn't formally assessed Sophos' skills, fellow lab AV-Comparatives offers up a decent rating of its antivirus abilities.
-Desktop notifications can be a bit heavy, though since Sophos Home isn't a direct advert for another user-level product (the company mainly deals with business software) you're not constantly badgered to upgrade.
+Although AV-TEST hasn't formally assessed Sophos' skills, fellow lab AV-Comparatives offers a decent rating of its antivirus abilities.

 Great antivirus, but a little noisy for our liking

 Operating system: Windows, Mac, Android, iOS | Version: 2018 | Features: Virus detection, Phishing protection, Built-in VPN, System optimization tools

 Avira Free Antivirus for Windows continues to score highly on AV-TEST's stringent testing program, quashing 99.7% of tested threats, and it generally doesn't put too big a burden on your hardware.

 It has a clean, friendly interface - with a swish redesign ready for 2018 - and throws up minimal false positives.
 The introduction of a free security suite to optionally run alongside it – with ransomware and phishing protection, a 500MB/month VPN and various speedup promises – just sweetens the deal.
 This is one of the best free antivirus packages of 2017.